-- Encourage greater transparency and accessible disclosure of material impacts.
+- Encourage Greater Transparency and Accessible Disclosure of Material Impacts.
 Streamline reporting of ESG information into an ESG framework offered by the Sustainability Accounting Standards Board (SASB) or the Task Force on Climate-Related Financial Disclosures (TCFD).
-Your company may improve ratings by making more of its ESG-related strategies, policies, metrics and oversight accessible.
-Look to industry leaders, regulators, listing exchanges and ESG ratings providers’ surveys for guidance on new disclosure language and where to disclose information.
+Your company might improve ratings by making more of your ESG-related strategies, policies, metrics and oversight disclosures easily accessible.
+Look to industry leaders, regulators, listing exchanges, investor preferences and ESG ratings providers’ surveys for guidance on additional disclosure and where to disclose the information.

-- Lighten the load for ESG analysts.
-Ensure your ESG information details specific initiatives, business coverage and outcomes versus general language especially where ratings providers are looking at ESG-related strategy and programs.
+- Lighten the Load for ESG Analysts.
+Ensure your ESG information details specific company initiatives, business coverage and outcomes versus general language, especially where ratings providers are looking at ESG-related strategy and programs.
 This is important if providers are using inaccurate or outdated information on your business or if analysts require a public source to verify implementation of strategy.
-If private information is allowed you will most likely be required to submit a current form of verification (e.g., internal policy, SOP, etc.).
+If raters consider private information, you will most likely be required to submit a current form of verification (internal policy, SOP, etc.).

-- Engage with ESG ratings providers.
-Many ESG ratings providers and ESG advisory firms provide paid services that support companies with more in-depth ESG rating analysis, best-in-class disclosures and other information that can help a business improve its ratings.
-Building a relationship with the ratings analyst team that covers your company will keep them abreast of your organization’s ESG milestones to ensure timely updates
+- Engage With ESG Rating Providers.
+Many ESG rating providers and consulting firms offer fee-based services that support companies with more in-depth ESG rating analysis, best-in-class disclosures and other information that can help a business improve its ratings.
+Building a relationship with the ratings analyst team that covers your company can help keep them abreast of your organization’s ESG milestones, ensuring timely updates to your rating.

-Once a company is committed to engaging with specific ESG ratings providers, it is vital that the business identifies internal ownership of the engagement process, organizes internal stakeholders and manages the compilation of data and disclosure, including a clear and consistent process for approval by the board and legal counsel for use by internal stakeholders.
+Once a company has committed to engaging with specific ESG ratings providers, it is vital that the business identifies internal owners of the engagement process, organizes internal stakeholders, and manages the compilation of data and disclosure, including a clear and consistent process for approval by the board and legal counsel for disclosure of information.